 2) the declaration that the work is original and is not in any evaluation process by another scientific journal;

-3) explanation, in a maximum of one paragraph, of what is the original contribution and the relevance of the work in the area of the Journal;
+3) explanation, in a maximum of one paragraph, of what is the original contribution and the relevance of the work in the Journal;

-4) that the Instructions for Authors and the ethical responsibilities have been taken into accounts, and should include a statement that all signing authors fulfil the authorship requirements, that agrees with present version of the manuscript and that all have declared whether or not there are conflicts of interest, both in the“Title Page" and in the "Additional Information" section of the EES (Read the “Funding and Conflict of Interests” section included in these Guidelines);
+4) that the Instructions for Authors and the ethical responsibilities have been taken into accounts, and should include a statement that all signing authors fulfil the authorship requirements, that agrees with present version of the manuscript and that all have declared whether or not there are conflicts of interest, both in the“Title Page” (Read the “Funding and Conflict of Interests” section included in these Guidelines);

 5) The list of scientific events, congress or symposium or working papers where preliminary or partial results have been presented.
 In the event that part of the article has been published previously in another journal (Redundant or Duplicate publication), the details should be specified here and declare that you are in possession of the necessary permissions of its author and its editor (Read the section “Guarantees and transfer of intellectual property rights”).

 The authors can propose persons who they consider qualified to make a critical review of the manuscript.
 The proposed reviewers must not have been collaborators or co-authors in the 3 previous years and must not have contributed by substantially reviewing the manuscript.

 Protection of persons and animals.
 When experiments that have been performed in humans are described,it should be indicated whether these procedures wereperformed in accordance with the ethical guidelines ofthe corresponding ethics committee (institutional orregional) and the Declaration of Helsinki of 1975, withthe current review, available at:

 When experiments withanimals are described, it should be indicated that theguidelines of the institution or international research councilor national regulations were followed for the care and useof laboratory animals.